jim245/cs386team1/Deliverables/Inception.md

 #### Representative quotes
 "For 2d games I don't care about fancy art styles, I prefer it to be simpler" <br>
 "If it is only hp and checkpoints, difficulty sliders aren't needed" <br>
-"Easter eggs would be really cool, things that arent a part of the main game" <br>
+"Easter eggs would be really cool, things that aren't a part of the main game" <br>

 #### Hypotheses that were validated
 - Low skill floor and ceiling is a good trait to have <br>